FRIEDA: Benchmarking Multi-Step Cartographic Reasoning in Vision-Language Models: Experiments

 \paragraph{Models} We evaluate 11 LVLMs with multi-image support on \modelname.
 For proprietary models, we test three models: Gemini-2.5-Pro~\citep{c:gemini2025gemini25pro}, GPT-5-Think~\citep{c:OpenAI2025gpt5}, and Claude-Sonnet-4~\citep{c:anthropic2025sonnet}.
 For open source models, we consider eight model families and evaluate the largest available model from each family: LLaVA-NeXT-110B~\citep{c:li2024llavanext}, GLM4.5V-108B~\citep{c:vteam2025glm45v}, InternVL3-78B~\citep{c:chen2024internvl3}, LLaVA-OneVision-72B~\citep{c:li2024llavaov}, Qwen2.5VL-72B~\citep{bai2025qwen25vl}, InternVL3.5-38B~\citep{c:wang2025internvl35},\footnote{We evaluate the 38B variant rather than the 241BA28B variant as the latter activates only 28B parameters during inference.
 We report the results for the 241BA28B setting in Appendix~\ref{app:extended-analyses}.} Ovis2-34B~\citep{c:lu2024ovis}, and Ovis2.5-9B~\citep{c:lu2025ovis25}.

 To enforce determinism in open-source models, we set \texttt{do\_sample=False} and \texttt{temperature=0}.
-For proprietary models, we use the default settings of each model with maximum reasoning enabled (e.g., \texttt{reasoning=high} for GPT-5-Think) and append the instruction ``Do not use search'' to turn off external retrieval.
+For proprietary models, we use the default settings for each model with maximum reasoning enabled (e.g., \texttt{reasoning=high} for GPT-5-Think) and append the instruction ``Do not use search'' to disable external retrieval.
 All models receive the same set of instructions that human annotators receive (Appendix~\ref{app:lvlm-prompt}).

 \paragraph{Evaluation metrics} Answers in \modelname fall into three categories: textual, distance, and direction.
-For textual answers, we employ an LLM-as-Judge~\citep{c:gu2025surveyllmasajudge} method, utilizing Mistral Small 3.1~\citep{c:mistral2024} as the evaluator.\footnote{Mistral is not the language backbone of any tested LVLM, thereby reducing potential bias~\cite{c:panickssery2024preference}.} The full judge prompt appears in Appendix~\ref{app:llm-as-judge-prompt}.
+For textual answers, we employ an LLM-as-Judge~\citep{c:gu2025surveyllmasajudge} method, utilizing Mistral Small 3.1~\citep{c:mistral2024} as the evaluator.\footnote{Mistral is not the language backbone of any tested LVLM, thereby reducing potential bias (~\cite{c:panickssery2024preference}).} The full judge prompt appears in Appendix~\ref{app:llm-as-judge-prompt}.
 This setup handles minor variation (e.g., `Cypress Creek' vs. `Cypress') by matching semantics rather than identifying exact string equality.
 For distance-based answer, we report mean absolute percentage error (MAPE) and consider predictions within 20\% error as correct, following \cite{c:lewis1982mape}.
 For directional answers, we mark a response correct if it matches the target cardinal direction within one adjacent label (e.g., if the gold answer is North, accept North, North West, and North East), reflecting the perceptual nature of the labels.
 We validate the reliability of the evaluation method against manual annotations, achieving a Cohen's $\kappa$ of 0.9028 across all judged questions, which supports its suitability for evaluation.